-Overwhelming evidence against the whitewashing of the "peculiar institution"
+Overwhelming evidence against the historical view of slavery as a benevolent "peculiar institution"

 Posting what he called "a most deadly array of facts," Frederic Bancroft exploded deeply entrenched myths about antebellum slavery when Slave Trading in the Old South was first published in 1931.
 As fresh and informative today as it was then, the classic study returns to print, giving a new generation of historians, students, and history enthusiasts access to Bancroft's pioneering examination of the domestic slave trade.